 Shonibare’s works are included in art museum collections around the world, including: the Tate Collection, London; Victoria and Albert Museum, London; National Museum of African Art, Smithsonian Institution, Washington, D.C; Museum of Modern Art, New York; National Gallery of Canada, Ottawa; Moderna Museet, Stockholm; National Gallery of Modern Art in Rome and VandenBroek Foundation, The Netherlands.

-These events take place at the Mead Art Museum.
-All are FREE and open to the public.
+These events are FREE and open to the public.

 Tuesday, Oct.
 30, 2018 | 5–7 pm

 5–6:15 pm, Stirn Auditorium | All are invited to learn more about the movement of people, commodities, and ideas at a faculty debate on migration featuring Javier Corrales, Dwight W. Morrow 1895 professor of Political Science at Amherst College; Caroline Theoharides, Assistant Professor of Economics; Leah C. Schmalzbauer, William R. Kenan professor of American Studies and Sociology and chair of Anthropology and Sociology; and Niko Vicario, Assistant Professor of Art and the History of Art.

 6:15–7 pm, Mead Art Museum, Rotherwas Room | Please join us for the first preview of Yinka Shonibare’s The American Library Collection (Activists) and two additional new artworks by the artist.